larryease/larryease/README.md

 - 👋 Hi, I’m @larryease
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning React and Blockchain Technology
+- 🌱 I’m currently learning React and web3.
 - 💞️ I’m looking to collaborate on any related project
 - 📫 How to reach me ...twitter @MakindeHephz